 A few years ago, I was asked to develop an automated tools for aggregating news from several related sites, so that they could be delivered to users by email (a sort of Google Newstand) class can be used to find RSS feeds associated to a page, as well as ATOM links and OPML outline documents.

 In order to make the code more manageable, I created a PHP class that retrieves a given page (using cURL) and parses its head section to obtain the list links to the associated RSS, ATOM and OPML links.
 The URLs of the available links are returned in an array, if any are found.
 This RSS feeds finder class was published on PHPClasses and earned an Innovation Award prize.
+You can find this class on a Github repository, where you can contribute to make it better.

 To prevent any copyright issues, the class checks the site’s robots.txt file first to see if it is allowed to parse the site pages before attempting to retrieve the specified page.